Quantum Policy at the Crossroads

 Academia Next Generation Solutions for Disaster Risk Reduction

-In 2025, Swissnex in China is launching a new program around Next-Generation Disaster Risk Reduction Mitigation (nexGenDRR).
+In 2025, Swissnex in China, in collaboration with the Swiss Agency for Development and Cooperation (SDC), is launching a new program around Next-Generation Disaster Risk Reduction Mitigation (nexGenDRR).

 Info & tickets